Keewano Unity SDK

 Overview

 Ad revenue tracking allows you to monitor monetization from advertisements shown in your game.
-The Keewano SDK provides dedicated methods to track both the revenue generated from ads and the virtual items granted as rewards (e.g., from rewarded video ads).
+The Keewano SDK provides dedicated methods to track ad offers, revenue generated from ads, and virtual items granted as rewards (e.g., from rewarded video ads).

 Note